Appendicitis and surgery

 What are my treatment options?

 The usual treatment for appendicitis is surgery.
-However sometimes it is possible to treat appendicitis with antibiotics, if it is uncomplicated and this option is appropriate for you.
-Your surgeon will discuss your options with you before any decisions are made.
+However, if it is uncomplicated and this option is appropriate for you, it is possible to treat appendicitis with antibiotics.
+Your surgeon will discuss your options with you before you make any decisions.

-The surgery is called an appendectomy and involves removing your inflamed appendix.
+The surgery is called an appendicectomy and involves removing your inflamed appendix.
 This is done either with laparoscopic (keyhole) surgery or open surgery.
-Both options will be explained to you, before you and your surgeon decide which is the best option for you.

 Will I have a general anaesthetic?

-Yes, you will have a general anaesthetic for this procedure (you will be asleep throughout).
+Yes, you will have a general anaesthetic for this procedure (you will be asleep during surgery).

 What happens next?

-Once you have discussed your options with your surgeon, you will be given a consent form to sign for the procedure.
+Once you have discussed your options with your surgeon, they will ask you to sign a consent form.
 You can ask your surgeon any questions before you agree to the procedure.

 You will also be seen by an anaesthetist before your operation.
 Please ask them any questions about the anaesthetic and pain relief.